UK's Frost: Not yet ready to give up on N.Ireland talks with EU | Business

 British Brexit minister David Frost said on Wednesday that there was more work to be done in negotiations with the European Union over post-Brexit trade with Northern Ireland and he was not ready to give up yet.

-"There is more to do and I certainly will not give up on this process, unless and until, it is abundantly clear that nothing more can be done.
+"There is more to do and I certainly will not give up on this process, unless and until it is abundantly clear that nothing more can be done.
 We are certainly not at that point yet."
+The gap between the EU and Britain has narrowed but remains extremely wide, he said.

+Frost, who is due to hold further talks with the European Commission's Maros Sefcovic on Friday, said triggering Article 16 was not inevitable but may be Britain's only option.
+Irish Foreign Minister Simon Coveney has suggested that triggering Article 16 would mean the 2020 trade deal would have to be set aside.

+But Frost said using such safeguards would be entirely legitimate and that threats over what the EU might do if Britain triggers Article 16 were unhelpful.
+"They (the EU) are also suggesting that we can only take that action at the price of massive and disproportionate retaliation," he said.
+"I gently suggest that our European friends should stay calm and keep things in proportion."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)